UK Stocks-Factors to watch on June 3

 May 3 The following are the top stories on the New York Times business pages.
 Reuters has not verified these stories and does not vouch for their accuracy.

-LONDON, June 3 Britain's FTSE 100 futures were flat on Wednesday.
+LONDON, June 3 Britain's FTSE 100 index is seen opening flat on Wednesday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index fell 0.4 percent to 6,928.27 points on Tuesday.